 Health & Wellness Programming

-With a problem to solve and an opportunity to cooperate with one another, this is a perfect activity to explore the development of social and interpersonal skills.
-Throughout the planning, execution and review processes, guide your group to look at a range of competencies such as navigating setting goals, cooperating with others and working effectively as a team, resolving conflict and understanding other’s emotions and perspectives.
+Throughout the planning, execution and review processes, guide your group to look at a range of social and interpersonal competencies such as navigating setting goals, leadership, cooperating with others and working effectively as a team, resolving conflict and understanding other’s emotions and perspectives.
 In addition to those described in the Reflection Tips tab, the following questions could be valuable conversation starters:

 What process did your group use to set its goals?